devsecurity/jarlob.github.io/_posts/2020-02-27-mobile-data-leak.md

 }
 ```
 The service is public and the first line leaks your phone number.
 How could it be exploited?
 A malicious web page may run a javascript that calls mtis2.m-transportas.lt on your behalf.
-But if your provider is Tele2 it is even worse: `x-tele2-subid` gets injected into all unencrypted web site request.
+But if your provider is Tele2 it is even worse: `x-tele2-subid` gets injected into all unencrypted web site requests.
 So a malicious site may call mtis2.m-transportas.lt with the leaked `x-tele2-subid` and retrieve the phone number on the server side.
-This way it is impossible to detect the abuse from the client side!
+This way it is impossible to detect the abuse from the client!
-## Proof of concept:
+### Proof of concept:
 Works with any Lithuanian mobile provider.
 Turn off WIFI and click on the link in your mobile device.
 [http://www.devsecurity.eu/mobile-data-leak/](http://www.devsecurity.eu/mobile-data-leak/)

 ![Screenshot](mobile-data-leak-poc.png)

-## Does the injected header prove anything?
+### Does the injected header prove anything?
 So these white-listed partners make security decisions based on a presence of a header.
 Let's try spoofing the identity.
 This time switch to WIFI and run the following command:
 ```
 curl --request POST http://mtis2.m-transportas.lt/api/token "Content-Type: application/x-www-form-urlencoded" -d "client_id=mticket&CountryCode=310&grant_type=mobileProvider" --header "x-tele2-subid: {your id from previous runs incremented by one}"
 ```
 You will receive the token id for a user with completely different phone number!
-The services got fooled even though we connected not from a mobile network.
+The service got fooled even though we connected not from a mobile network.
 While possibly there is no threat in someone spoofing your identity to buy you tickets you wouldn't like to get a bill in the end of a month for a parking or mobile payments (up to 30 Eur) you didn't do.
 The presence of the special headers cannot be used to prove your identity.

-## Conclusions
+### Conclusions
 The HTTP injection is ancient technique from dark ages of internet when most of the traffic was unencrypted (related risks were even published in [2010 by Collin Mulliner](http://www.mulliner.org/security/feed/random_tales_mobile_hacker.pdf)).
 It should be abandoned as insecure and violating users' privacy.
 Meanwhile you have the options:
 * Do not use mobile internet.
 * If using mobile internet from a laptop browser, install HTTPS Everywhere extension.